General Terms and Conditions (Consumer)

 Price

 Prices (which include any applicable VAT or other sales tax) will be as indicated on the order pages when you placed your order.
 We use our best efforts to ensure that prices stated are correct but occasionally goods are incorrectly priced.
 If that happens, we may not dispatch your order or we may cancel the order after dispatch.
-If we do and we have taken payment, we will refund you.
+If we do and we’ve taken payment, we will of course refund you.

 As stated above, prices include any applicable VAT or other sales tax.
 If no VAT or other sales tax is chargeable or otherwise accountable to HM Revenue & Customs (HMRC) or similar tax authority, the price will remain the same unless we agree a discount.
 If tax rates change, a new tax, charge or levy is introduced, or previously exempt products become subject to VAT or other sales tax, we may change the price payable to reflect the change.